Cruise ships are still scrambling for safe harbor - KRDO

 The ship has now docked in Western Australia.

-A further seven passengers tested positive for Covid-19 on March 25, following a check from Australian health officials.
+A further 36 passengers tested positive for Covid-19 following a check from Australian health officials upon arrival in Fremantle.

-In a statement, cruise line Phoenix Reisen said these seven passengers were subsequently disemb
+In a statement, cruise line Phoenix Reisen said these passengers were subsequently disemb

 arked and quarantined in local hospitals.

-The remaining passengers are staying on board the ship until their repatriation flights, which are due to take place on March 29.
+Healthy passengers stayed on board the ship until their repatriation flights, which took place on March 29.

 The majority of passengers are German.
-Those from elsewhere in Europe will also be able to travel back to Frankfurt, as long as their onward journey is guaranteed.
+Those from elsewhere in Europe were also taken back to Germany.

+According to Phoenix Reisen, 16 passengers, plus hundreds of crew members, decided to stay on board the Artania, and travel back home that way.

 Cruise ships without passengers